 A six day training course delivered across the school year (£3,995).
 The six workshops will guide you through the steps towards become more adoption friendly by implementing whole school change, offering opportunities to share good practice with a wider school network and receive support in your journey from our Education Advisers.

 Detailed information on course content and FAQ's can be found on our 'Becoming an Adoption Friendly School' - Course Flyer.
 To make a provisional booking complete our online booking form.

 Enquires about the book, toolkit and course can be directed to email@example.com

 Our Education Advice Line is open each Wednesday and Thursday during school term times between 10am and 12pm.
 Staffed by our Education Advisers, this is an opportunity for adoptive parents, special guardians, school staff and social workers to talk through any school or educational concerns regarding adopted or special guardianship children, and receive advice and support.
 The telephone number is 0207 284 5879.
 You can view our advice line flyer here.
 You can also access support and advice by emailing firstname.lastname@example.org

 We have developed a range of resources to support families, schools and local authorities in meeting the educational needs of adopted and special guardianship children.

-View our NEW Education Resources page here.
+View our FREE Education Resources page here.